seqeralabs/wave-cli/README.md

 ### Features

-- Dynamically add one or more container layers to existing images;
-- Build container images on-demand for a given container file (aka Dockerfile);
+* Build container images on-demand for a given container file (aka Dockerfile);
-- Build container images on-demand starting one or more [Conda](https://conda.io/) packages;
+* Build container images on-demand based on one or more [Conda](https://conda.io/) packages;
-- Build container images on-demand starting one or more [Spack](https://spack.io/) packages;
+* Build container images on-demand based on one or more [Spack](https://spack.io/)  packages;
-- Build container images for a specified target platform (currently `linux/amd64` and `linux/arm64`);
+* Build container images for a specified target platform (currently linux/amd64 and linux/arm64);
-- Push and cache built containers to a user provider container repository;
+* Push and cache built containers to a user-provided container repository;
-- Build Singularity native containers both using a Singularity spec file, Conda package(s) and Spack package(s)
+* Build Singularity native containers both using a Singularity spec file, Conda package(s) and Spack package(s);
-- Push Singularity native container images to OCI compliant registries
+* Push Singularity native container images to OCI-compliant registries;

 ### Get started